Upsolver/Documentation_Old/UpSQL/aggregate-streaming-data.md

 For example, if it is set to 30 days, data older than 30 days is removed from the output aggregations.
 This is a sliding window configuration that moves forwards every minute.

-Count all the events per user and event_time and aggregate over a 30 days:
+To demonstrate this we will use the following query which counts all the events per user and event_time and aggregate thosse over a 30 days window:

 ```SQL
 SELECT user_id, UNIX_EPOCH_TO_DATE(event_time), count(*) events